KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 This may be required by certain Atlassian products depending on the file-type to load.
 *Contains content-type for svg as "image/svg+xml" by default*

-### `watch` (Optional)
+### `watch` and `watchPrepare` (Optional)
 Activates "watch-mode".
-This must be run in conjuction with webpack-dev-server.
+This must be run in conjuction with a webpack-dev-server.
-Instead of writing to file this will only once write out xml-descriptors redirecting requests to the webpack-dev-server.
+#### `watchPrepare`
+Creates "proxy"-Resources and references them in the XML-descriptor.
+These proxy-resources will redirect to a webpack-dev-server that has to be run too.
-In order for this to run webpacks "options.output.publicPath" must point to the webpack-dev-server. (e.g. http://localhost:9000)
+In order for this to work properly, ensure that the webpack-config "options.output.publicPath" points to the webpack-dev-server - including its port. (e.g. http://localhost:9000)
+#### `watch` (Optional)
+Use when running the process with a webpack-dev-server.

 ### `__testGlobs__` (Optional) (Deprecated)